DonJayamanne/pythonVSCode/CONTRIBUTING.md

 ### Running Functional Tests

 Functional tests are those in files with extension `.functional.test.ts`.
-These tests are similar to system tests in scope, but are run like unit tests.
+These tests are similar to integration tests in scope, but are run like unit tests.

 You can run functional tests in a similar way to that for unit tests:

 -   via the "Functional Tests" launch option, or
 -   on the command line via `npm run test:functional`

-### Running System Tests
+### Running Integration Tests (with VS Code)

-Note: System tests are those in files with extension `.test*.ts` but which are neither `.functional.test.ts` nor `.unit.test.ts`.
+Note: Integration tests are those in files with extension `*.vscode.test.ts`.

 1. Make sure you have compiled all code (done automatically when using incremental building)
 1. Ensure you have disabled breaking into 'Uncaught Exceptions' when running the Unit Tests